-This year’s Good Friday falls on 7 April 2023, and already we are starting to see our feathered yellow friends and gilt-wrapped eggs in the shops – and the occasional little bunny.
-But what do chicks, chocolate and the Easter Bunny have to do with Good Friday, really?
+This year’s Good Friday falls on 29 March 2024, and already we are starting to see our feathered yellow friends and gilt-wrapped eggs in the shops – and the occasional little bunny.
+But what do chicks, chocolate and the Easter Bunny have to do with Good Friday?

 ➡️ Related Read: Things to Do Over Easter Weekend